fdeblasio/pokeemerald-expansion/notes.md

 - Fly to routes:
     - Route 103: Altering Cave
     - Route 110: Trick House or New Mauville
+    - Route 117: Daycare?
     - Route 128: Where Steven flies to?

 ### Overworld
+- See what makes the 119 house Pokemon move and apply it other places
 - Fly from Lilycove Department Store roof?
-- Add accurate overworld sprites (https://github.com/pret/pokeemerald/wiki/Adding-new-event-object-or-overworld-sprites, https://www.pokecommunity.com/showthread.php?t=407124)
-    - Overworld sprites to match trainer sprites (for example, Rangers red clothes, Dragon Tamers capes and correct hair color, or Rich Boys correct clothes and hair color)
+- Let the player leave the first E4 hallway
 - Add FRLG trainer sprites/overworld sprites
     - Sprites are added but still need to be implemented.
 Overworld sprites may have duplicates for Pokémon and may need palettes
+- Add accurate overworld sprites (https://github.com/pret/pokeemerald/wiki/Adding-new-event-object-or-overworld-sprites, https://www.pokecommunity.com/showthread.php?t=407124)
+    - Overworld sprites to match trainer sprites (for example, Rangers red clothes, Dragon Tamers capes and correct hair color, or Rich Boys correct clothes and hair color)
 - Replace Pokémon overworld sprites with follower sprites
     - Poochyena chasing Birch?
     - Bonsly?